How to Ensure a Successful Grocery eCommerce Delivery Partnership

 Does the delivery agent work exclusively with you, or do they also offer products from other grocers?

 Any last-mile solution available via your own brand website or mobile app should encourage loyalty to your grocery brand, not the delivery agents or even those of their other clients.
-Third-party delivery services often market a mix of competing products or services, such as pharmacy, to your shoppers.
+Third-party delivery services often market a mix of competing products or services, such as pharmacies, to your shoppers.
 This is something over which you have no control.

 You’ve worked hard to build up a loyal customer base.
 Customers should be able to use their loyalty card information when placing orders and get the same discounts on other programs (like fuel) that they get in-store.